 80-100 Word Objectives Overview:

 Floods in Wise County, Virginia contributed to over $8 million in damages in 2015 alone.
 Factors that may contribute to destructive flooding in this area include the high volume of strip mining which increases runoff due to hardened soil, low capacity thresholds of the many stream networks, and high rainfall rates associated with strong storm systems.
-This project aims to assist the Wise County Board of Supervisors in better preparing for floods and provide a better understanding of the watershed in which Wise County is located.
+This project aims to assist the Wise County Board of Supervisors in better preparing for floods and to provide a better understanding of the watershed in which Wise County is located.

 Abstract: